OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 - **Step execution timeout**

 ![screenshot of the step execution timeout section](step-execution-timeout.png) This timeout is the total time allowed for all Kubernetes objects in the action to be deployed.
-If any resources are not in a successful state by the end of this timeout period the step will stop executing and be marked as failed.
+If any resources are not in a successful state by the end of this timeout period, the step will stop executing and be marked as failed.
 You can disable this timeout if you don't want to set a time limit.

 - **Status stabilization timeout**

 ![screenshot of the stabilization timeout section](status-stabilization-timeout.png) This timeout adds more stability to your deployment.
-Sometimes a Kubernetes object can have temporary failures but fix itself eventually.
+Sometimes a Kubernetes object can have temporary failures but fixes itself eventually.

 For example, a pod may fail to spin up due to a temporary connection issue to the container registry, but it will be created successfully when the internet connection is back.